BlockchainCommons/SmartCustody/Docs/Case-Study-SeedTool.md

 Seed Tool offers random seed generation.
 But, if users feel uncomfortable with that and the resultant possibility of Systemic Key Compromise if an error were to be found in the algorithm, they can instead generate seeds with dice, cards, or coin flips.
 Coins and dice can be checked against [Ian Coleman's Mnemonic Code Converter](https://iancoleman.io/bip39/), in off-line mode of course.
 They and cards can alternatively be checked against [LetheKit](https://github.com/BlockchainCommons/lethekit) or [seedtool-cli](https://github.com/BlockchainCommons/seedtool-cli).

-_Because Seed Tool is primarily a holder of seeds, it doesn't address the following adversaries, which are more likely to be found on the Wallet side of the equation: Censorship, Correlation, Transaction Error, User Error._
+_Because Seed Tool is primarily a seed vault, it doesn't address the following adversaries, which are more likely to be found on the transaction-coordinator side of the equation: Censorship, Correlation, Transaction Error, User Error._

 _Seed Tool also doesn't currently resolve the following adversaries of note: Blackmail, Coercion, Death/Incapacitation, Social Engineering, Supply-Chain Attack._